Finding out where you can park

 There are then areas such as parking bays, often marked with a dashed white line on the road and usually accompanied by a sign to inform you of time limits.
-These areas can be free of charge, for short periods, such as 20 minutes or 1 hour and in these cases there will usually be a restriction on returning to the space within an hour or two.
+These areas can be free of charge, for short periods, such as 20 minutes or one hour, and in these cases there will usually be a restriction on returning to the space within an hour or two.

 These areas may also require you to buy and display a ticket.
 If so there will be a machine close by and the sign will state any restrictions.
 Make sure you park within the bays and display the ticket clearly.